ninjablocks/developer-docs/source/apireference/index.rst

 * :doc:`concepts/device` - A physical device, which can be promoted to a Thing, e.g. *iPhone 54:32:10:98:76*.

-* :doc:`concepts/protocol` - The language we speak, and the methods we can call, to control part of device's functionality in Ninja land, e.g. *on-off* for a switch or light, *notification* for an iPhone, Android, XBMC/Kodi, etc showing a notification.
+* :doc:`concepts/protocol` - The language we speak, and the methods we can call, to control part of devices' functionality in Ninja land, e.g. *on-off* for a switch or light, *notification* for an iPhone, Android, XBMC/Kodi, etc. showing a notification.

 * :doc:`concepts/channel` - A binding between a device and a protocol, e.g. the *LIFX Bulb* and the *Philips Hue* have separate  channels using protocols such as *on-off*, *brightness*, *color*.